vielmetti/commonplace/content/radio/am-broadcast/kebc.md

 ---
-title: KEBC 1560 Oklahoma City OK
+title: KEBC 1560 Oklahoma City Oklahoma
 ---
 KEBC 1560 Oklahoma City is an affiliate of the
 Texas Rangers radio network.